autodidaddict/crafteriffic-art-site/content/portfolio/work11.md

 weight = 11
 +++

-Pride cells in acrylic on canvas.
+SOLD - Pride cells in acrylic on canvas.
 In recognition of **Pride Month 2020**.